lagerratrobe/posit_docker/Workbench_Docker/README.md

 ### 5. Set up a service configuration for Workbench
 To have Workbench start up automatically and shut down cleanly when the machine is turned off, you'll want to setup a service definition.
 There is an included file in this directory that can be used as a starting point, `workbench-docker.service`.

-* Edit the file to reflect where on the host machine you want Connect to persist data.
-In the block below:
+* Edit the file to reflect where on the host machine you want Workbench to persist data.
+In the block below...
 ```
 [Unit]
 Description=RStudio Workbench Service